OmiyaGames/template-unity-package/README.md

 Installing via [OpenUPM's command line tool](https://openupm.com/) is recommended because it supports dependency resolution, upgrading, and downgrading this package.
 Given this package is just an example, thought, it hadn't been added into OpenUPM yet.
 So the rest of these instructions are hypothetical...for now...

-To [install OpenUPM](https://openupm.com/docs/getting-started.html#installing-openupm-cli) (if you haven't already) make sure Node.js is installed in your system first, then run:
+If you haven't already [installed OpenUPM](https://openupm.com/docs/getting-started.html#installing-openupm-cli), you can do so through Node.js's `npm` (obviously have Node.js installed in your system first):
 ```
 npm install -g openupm-cli
 ```
-To install this package, just run:
+Then, to install this package, just run the following command at the root of your Unity project:
 ```
 openupm add com.omiyagames.template
 ```